Arthur Francis (rugby): Rugby union career

 Francis played club rugby union for Ponsonby RFC, and was part of successive Auckland Rugby Union championships between 1908 and 1910.
 Francis made his Auckland début in 1904 and scored a penalty in the 1905 Ranfurly Shield victory over Wellington.

 Francis made his All Blacks début in 1905 against Australia and became an automatic selection, playing in a total of ten Test matches in the next five years.
 In 1910 Francis and teammate George A. Gillett rescued Anglo-Welsh Lions player Percy Down, who had fallen into the sea, keeping him afloat until a rope was lowered from the ship upon which Down was about to return to Great Britain.

 Rugby league career

 Francis switched codes in 1911 during the season, joining the Auckland Rugby League competition.
 He played for Newton Rangers and scored a try in his debut game in the code.
 He represented Auckland and New Zealand in his inaugural season, touring Australia, before being selected to be part of the Australasia side that toured Great Britain at the end of the year.
 In 1912 he captained New Zealand on his second tour of Australia.
 However, halfway through the tour, Francis left the touring party to take up a contract with Wigan.
-Arthur Francis played as a forward, i.e. number 10, in Wigan's 21–5 victory over Rochdale Hornets in the 1912 Lancashire County Cup Final during the 1912–13 season at Weaste, Salford, on Wednesday 11 December 1912.
+Arthur Francis played as a forward in Wigan's 21–5 victory over Rochdale Hornets in the 1912 Lancashire Cup Final during the 1912–13 season at Weaste, Salford, on Wednesday 11 December 1912.
 He would go on to play 214 first grade matches for Wigan.